• Skip to primary navigation

 • Add the dry ingredients into the wet and fold with a spatula until just combined.
 Don't overwork the batter.
 The batter should be very thick.
 Gently fold in the chocolate chips or nuts.

-• Pour mixture into loaf pan and gently tilt the pan in all directions to level the batter.
+• Pour mixture into loaf pan and gently jiggle the pan to level the batter.
 Sprinkle top with chocolate chips or nuts if desired.
 Place on the center rack in your oven.
-Bake for 45–60 minutes or until a toothpick inserted in three different spots comes out clean or with only small, moist crumbs.
+Bake for 50-60 minutes or until a toothpick inserted in three different spots comes out clean or with only small, moist crumbs.
 No thick, wet batter should remain.

 • Remove from oven and let the loaf cool for 10 minutes before transferring it to a cooling rack.
 Let the loaf completely cool before cutting.
 Enjoy!